lockedatapublished/blog/content/posts/2018-10-22-testing-roundup.md

 ## Test RStudio add-ins

 The `remedy` package by ThinkR has [tests for its add-ins](https://github.com/ThinkR-open/remedy/tree/master/tests).
-They need to be run only when RStudio is available so a helper defines a [`skip_if_not_rstudio()` function](https://github.com/ThinkR-open/remedy/blob/master/tests/testthat/helper-functions.R#L1).
-Thanks to [Colin Fay](https://colinfay.me/) for showing it to me.
+See in particular the [`scratch_file()` function](https://github.com/ThinkR-open/remedy/blob/89bac0d2c5b692f1d394f7f3706ad824fdf649aa/tests/testthat/helper-functions.R#L14).
+The tests need to be run only when RStudio is available so a helper defines a [`skip_if_not_rstudio()` function](https://github.com/ThinkR-open/remedy/blob/master/tests/testthat/helper-functions.R#L1).
+Thanks to [Colin Fay](https://colinfay.me/) and [Jonathan Sidi](https://github.com/yonicd/) for showing it to me.

 ## Test htmlwidgets?